 Atlantic City engages in a year-round advertising campaign that entices adults to come to the city to drink, gamble, and engage in an array of activities suited for adults.
 The commercials routinely show individuals gambling playing slots and various table games with drinks in hand.
 If you are enticed by the commercials and decide to take the trip to one of Atlantic City’s casinos, you will indeed find many opportunities to engage in low- or high-stakes games.
 And yes, many casino employees are tasked with walking the casino floor and ensuring that you have your drink of choice while you play.

 Part of what makes gambling so enjoyable for some people is the thrill of the risk and the joy that comes with winning a significant jackpot.
-Gambling is an activity where emotions can flare and misunderstands can occur.
+Our Atlantic City criminal defense lawyers understand that gambling is an activity where emotions can flare and misunderstands can occur.
 When alcohol is involved, all of these risks become more pronounced.
 A fun and enjoyable evening may be marred by a disagreement that spirals out of control until the police are called.
 Once the police arrive, failure to comply with their requests or direction can result in serious criminal charges including the crime of resisting arrest.

 What Conduct Can Lead to an Arrest For Resisting Arrest?

 A broad array of conduct during a night out at the casino can lead to you facing charges under NJSA 2C:29-2 Resisting Arrest, Eluding Officer.